Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 - 5 min read

-Lago di Braies (Pragser Wildsee) is one of the Dolomites’ most photographed lakes — turquoise water, wooden boats, and sheer limestone walls.
-It’s also the official northern trailhead of the Alta Via 1, making it the first step for most hikers exploring this legendary route.
+Lago di Braies (Pragser Wildsee) is one of the Dolomites’ most photographed lakes.
+With its turquoise water, wooden boats, and sheer limestone walls, it’s a sight to behold.
+This beautiful lake is also the official northern trailhead of the **Alta Via 1**, making it the first step for many hikers exploring this legendary route.

-Before lacing up your boots, here’s exactly how to get to Lago di Braies — by car or public transport — from Milan, Bolzano, Cortina d’Ampezzo and Venice.
+Before you lace up your boots, let’s dive into how to get to Lago di Braies.
+Whether you’re driving or taking public transport from Milan, Bolzano, Cortina d’Ampezzo, or Venice, I've got you covered.

-1 Two available Options to get to Lago di Braies
+1. Two Convenient Options to Reach Lago di Braies

 1.1 🚗 Getting to Lago di Braies by Car

-Driving is the most convenient way to reach Lago di Braies, especially if you’re starting your Alta Via 1 hike early in the morning.
+Driving is often the most convenient way to reach Lago di Braies.
+This is especially true if you plan to start your Alta Via 1 hike early in the morning.

 Directions & Route

-Several parking lots (P2–P4) are available within walking distance of the lake.
+There are several parking lots (P2–P4) within walking distance of the lake.

 Parking Rules